bring/developer-site/content/api/modify-delivery/index.md

   - title: Supported services outside Norway
     content: |
-      There are limitations on shipments that are either sent domestically in Sweden and Denmark, or cross border between Norway, Sweden and Denmark.
+      Outside Norway we support stop shipment and change address, but with limitations.
-      Please see the detailed overview of the allowed service and to - from address combinations below for stop shipment and change address.
-Currently, Modify COD is not supported on shipments outside of Norway.
+      Please see the detailed overview below for each of the Modify Delivery services and when they are available.g

+  - title: Stop shipment outside Norway
+    content: |
       These services are available on domestic shipments in Sweden and Denmark, and cross border shipments for Norway, Sweden and Denmark.
-      Please verify in the table below if your to - from country is valid for the service on your shipments.
+      Please verify in the table below the service and to - from country is valid for your shipments.
       <table>
         <thead>
          <tr>